-How to know if you have a diarrhea?
+How to know if you have a diarrhoea?

-You will know if you have a diarrhea ff you having more than 3 liquified stools within half a day, which sometimes comes together with mucus and blood; and with sensations of discomfort in the abdomen area (accompanied by nausea).
+You will know if you're having diarrhoea if you're having more than 3 liquified stools within half a day, which sometimes comes together with mucus and blood; and with sensations of discomfort in the abdomen area (accompanied by nausea).
 This sickness can lead to fever, chilling, body & joint pains, fatigue and loose of craving to eat.
 If this symptoms continue during the trip for more than 24 hours, go to the doctor immediately, especially if the patient has pre-existing cardio-vascular condition, or diabetes.

 Doctors will recommend home treatment that will include rehydration through letting the patient drink sterilized water or Gatorade.
 However on rare circumstances where major dehydration, and vomiting happens, the patient may need to be hospitalized to do some stool tests and give a more specialized care.

-To prevent your self from getting diarrhea during your trip, here are a few recommendations to lessen the risk of getting contaminated:
+To prevent your self from getting diarrhoea during your trip, here are a few recommendations to lessen the risk of getting contaminated:

 - regularly wash your hands with soap before meals, after using the comfort rooms or toilets, and before sleeping at night,

 - always check what you are going to eat or drink.
 Make sure that drinks are coming from capped bottles and avoid taking ice.

 - focus on eating fully-cooked foods, avoid street fruits and raw vegetables and meats